-A university is investigating after three students were stuck in a lift for nearly SEVEN hours overnight - and were handed freezer bags to go to relieve themselves with.
+Scots university students stuck in lift overnight handed freezer bags to relieve themselves with

 The students, aged between 16 and 17 years old, attend Inverness College UHI, run by the University of the Highlands and Islands.